 - Thousands of unique products

 - A wide range of different products and product lines

-- Setup quicker and easier than rule-based repricing
+- Setup is quicker and easier than rule-based repricing

 - Can cost a lot more than rule-based repricing.
 Most companies charge a percentage-rate of sales for this type of software.

-Algorithmic repricing can deliver high rates of return to sellers with little effort.
-Most of the process is automated.
+Algorithmic repricing can deliver high rates of return to sellers with little effort, and most of the process is automated.
 However, this is also one of the more expensive repricing methods available, and can therefore be prohibitive for smaller merchants or merchants with very low profit margins per product.

-We have included a list of repricing tools in our Amazon Software guide.
+You’ll find a list of recommended repricing tools in chapter 15.